konvickz/Genome_annotation/README.md

 # Genome_annotation
-Genome annotation done with Demi (my script and notes, we were annotation Barbus barbus genome)
+Genome annotation done with Demi (my script and notes, we were annotating Barbus barbus genome)

-Anotace genomu

 Raw file directory: